Detail of the regulations

-The government recently announced that some of the proposed new requirements for winter grazing which were to come into effect in May 2021 have been deferred for a year until May 2022.
-These include pugging and resowing requirements and new slope rules.
+Potential changes include pugging and resowing requirements and new slope rules.
 This announcement follows advocacy by DairyNZ and other groups to raise concerns on behalf of farmers about the practicality of these rules.

 While these changes have been deferred, there is a still a strong focus on making sure good wintering practice is being used on-farm – both from the Government and the public.